A Journey Through Metaphor: Exploring Famous Poems That Use Metaphors

 5. "Ode to a Nightingale" by John Keats

 Keats' ode is a masterful exploration of beauty and mortality, heavily reliant on metaphor.
 The nightingale's song becomes a metaphor for the transcendent beauty of art and the escape from the pain and suffering of human existence.
-The speaker desires to escape into the world of imagination, symbolized by the nightingale’s ethereal song, contrasting this with the harsh realities of the human world.
+Because of that, the speaker desires to escape into the world of imagination, symbolized by the nightingale’s ethereal song, contrasting this with the harsh realities of the human world.
 The poem uses the natural imagery to express profound existential questions, utilizing the metaphor to bridge the gap between the physical and the spiritual realms.

 6. "Sailing to Byzantium" by William Butler Yeats